Magnum XL-200: Track

 Magnum XL-200's steel track is 5106 ft in length, and its main hill is approximately 205 ft high.
 The track consists of a tubular steel spine connected by struts to tubular steel running rails.
 Like other Arrow coasters at the time, sections of Magnum's track were hand-welded together in place without the assistance of computer-aided design, leading to bumpy, non-smooth transitions throughout the course of the ride.
 Each track section's measurement ranges from 2 to 200 ft, and 157 structural columns are used for support.

-Incident
+Incidents

 On May 26, 2007, one of the coaster's trains collided with another at less than 10 mph, causing minor damage to both trains and minor injuries to at least three passengers.
 Two people were taken to a first aid station, and a third person was taken to a local hospital because of an asthma attack.
 The ride reopened the next day and park spokesman Robin Innes said the accident was caused by rain: "We think it was just caused by excessive moisture on the tracks due to the heavy rain storms we had in the morning."